manuelbl/zy12pdn-oss/README.md

 ## Usage Instructions

+This open-source software provides similar features as the closed-source ones (there are multiple version).
+It allows to toggle between different voltages and to configure a fixed voltage.
+As a special feature, it can trigger 12V if the power supply does not provide it as a regular voltage but only through PPS (a range of freely programmable voltages).

 The user interface – if it can be called so – is similar to the original ZY12PDN.
 The board can work in one of three modes:

 - **Interactive mode**: By pressing the button, the board switches between the available fixed voltages.